dimaodin/EasyBudget/README.md

 ```
 $> flutter install
 ```
->  aka the needed dependencies.
+>  Aka the needed dependencies.

 ## Commands
 To Run the project